 Sustainable cultivation of root suckers regenerated hybrid aspen – Nutrient extraction and plant available nutrients in soil

-This project synthesizes and analyzes the unique long-term hybrid aspen trial in southern Sweden to quantify nutrient removal and soil status changes linked to biomass harvesting in root sucker regenerated stands.
-We compare 4-, 8- and 16-year rotations using stand inventories, biomass functions, wood nutrient analyses (N, P, K, Ca, Mg, S) and repeated soil sampling.
-The aim of the project is to compile, analyze and publish data on nutrient extraction and soil nutrient balance over time.
-This can provide a basis for assessing the need for nutrient compensation and a basis for practical guidelines and decision support for landowners and contractors.
-The project contributes to strengthening sustainable value chains and securing bioenergy supplies.
+The purpose of the project is to compile, analyze and publish data on nutrient extraction and the soil’s nutrient balance over time.
+This can provide a basis for assessing the need for nutrient compensation and for practical guidelines and decision support for landowners and entrepreneurs.
+The project contributes to strengthening sustainable value chains and securing the supply of bioenergy.

 Nils Anders Fahlvik